oinouejp/Excel-WBS-Master/README.md

 - Gantt charts are drawn by the conditional formatting function provieded by Excel.
 Comments can be set freely in the Gantt chart area.
 - In addition to daily display in Gantt chart area, weekly display and long term display is supported in addition.
 - EVM (Earned Value Management) charts and graphs can be generated.
-- For the description in Excel sheets, 10 languages is supported.
+- For the description in Excel sheets, 10 languages are supported.
 For month, weekday and calender, the other languages are supported.
 - Language can be changed at any time.
 All input data is preserved.

 # 4. Operating Environment